 The major change in the balance of contract liabilities is the advance consideration received from customers for the contracts, in which revenue is recognized when products are delivered to customers.
-The amount of revenue recognized for the years ended December 31, 2022 and 2021, which was included in the contract liability balance at the beginning of the period, was \$25,904 thousand and \$51,171 thousand, respectively.
+The amount of revenue recognized for the years ended December 31, 2023 and 2022, which was included in the contract liability balance at the beginning of the period, was \$19,903 thousand and \$25,904 thousand, respectively.

-(r) Employee, board of directors' compensation
+(q) Employee, board of directors' compensation